zeh/app-application-logger/README.md

 Application Logger is a small standalone Windows application that logs the applications the current user is running at any time, adding them to a log file every time the user changes focus.

 I created this because I wanted to have a log of all the applications I've been using, and what file they had open, for statistical purposes.
-While there are some applications and online services that already do this for you (e.g. RescueTime), no other service had the level of flexibility and raw access to data I wanted so I decided to write this myself.
+While there are some applications and online services that already do this for you (e.g. RescueTime, WakaTime), no other service had the level of flexibility and raw access to data I wanted so I decided to write this myself.

 The result is an application that writes data to a raw, tab-separated log file.